 You could scrap this…but we don’t.
 After taking a two week road trip with a 2 year old and 6 month old…these are what made nights amazing in any new home or hotel.
 I put each kiddos blanket on them in the car to save trunk space and helps them nap on the way.

-A couple toys
+Only bring a couple toys

 I used to bring tons.
 So dumb unless you are at a hotel with NO toys because they want to play with what’s new!
 Basically now I bring a couple of things to play with in the car, like a few trains or diggers, and those usually get left in the car unless there are NO other toys where we are going.
 They want to play and explore the new things they find more than their old toys it seems, so I keep it simple and don’t pack many.